-All you need to know: 2019’s Harvest Moon | EarthSky.org
+Harvest Moon 2021: All you need to know

 And don’t miss this more recent version of the song by Leon Redbone.

 Bottom line: According to skylore, the closest full moon to the autumn equinox is the Harvest Moon.
-In 2019, the autumnal equinox for the Northern Hemisphere comes on September 22 or 23, depending on time zone.
-So this hemisphere’s Harvest Moon is the full moon on the night of September 13 or 14, 2019.
+In 2021, the autumnal equinox for the Northern Hemisphere comes on September 22.
+So this hemisphere’s Harvest Moon comes on September 20.

 Read more: What are the full moon names?